 tsx

-enables passing the value "dark" to all components within the tree that consume this context.
-ThemeComponent
+In this example, ThemeContext.Provider enables passing the value "dark" to all components within the tree that consume this context.
+ThemeComponent reads the context value using useContext.

 Read context after React 19

-Now, instead of useContext()
+Now, instead of useContext(), we will have use(context).

 tsx

-Advantages of the use
+Advantages of the use Hook

 - Asynchronous Resource Loading: Seamlessly load different resources asynchronously, improving performance and user experience.